-A control byte is the first byte received following the start condition from the master device.
-The control byte consists of a 4-bit control code, for the 24C08B/16B this is set as 1010 binary for read and write operations.
-The next three bits of the control byte are the block select bits (B2, B1, B0).
-They are used by the master device to select which of the eight 256 word blocks of memory are to be accessed.
+A control byte is the first byte received following the start condition from the master device (Figure 5-1).
+The control byte consists of a four bit control code; for the 24LC024/24LC025 this is set as 1010 binary for read and write operations.
+The next three bits of the control byte are the chip select bits (A2, A1, A0).
+The chip select bits allow the use of up to eight 24LC024/24LC025 devices on the same bus and are used to select which device is accessed.
+The chip select bits in the control byte must correspond to the logic levels on the corresponding A2, A1, and A0 pins for the device to respond.
 These bits are in effect the three most significant bits of the word address.

 The last bit of the control byte defines the operation to be performed.
-When set to one a read operation is selected, when set to zero a write operation is selected.
-Following the start condition, the 24C08B/16B monitors the SDA bus checking the device type identifier being transmitted, upon a 1010 code the slave device outputs an acknowledge signal on the SDA line.
-Depending on the state of the R/\overline{W} bit, the 24C08B/16B will select a read or write operation.
+When set to a one a read operation is selected, and when set to a zero a write operation is selected.
+Following the start condition, the 24LC024/24LC025 monitors the SDA bus checking the control byte being transmitted.
+Upon receiving a 1010 code and appropriate chip select bits, the slave device outputs an acknowledge signal on the SDA line.
+Depending on the state of the $R/\overline{W}$ bit, the 24LC024/24LC025 will select a read or write operation.